Santa Claus Is Comin' to Town: 2000s to present

-Luis Miguel recorded the song in Spanish as "Santa Claus Llegó a La Ciudad" for his Christmas album Navidades (2006).
+Luis Miguel recorded the song in Spanish as "Santa Claus llegó a la ciudad" for his Christmas album Navidades (2006).
 His version of the song peaked at number 26 on the Billboard Latin Pop Songs chart.
 The song has also been recorded in a cappella versions.
 First by Straight No Chaser on their 2008 album Holiday Spirits, and later by Pentatonix on their 2014 album That's Christmas to Me.
 In October 2015, EMI Music Publishing lost the rights to J. Fred Coot's stake in the song.
 EMI had earned the rights to the song via Leo Feist's publishing company in the 1980s.
 In September 2017, the family of Haven Gillespie sued Memory Lane Music Group for $700,000, asking for an 85% stake in "Santa Claus Is Comin' to Town".

 Sebastián Yatra recorded a Spanish version for Christmas 2019 and released it as a single.
 The song charted in Spain and on Billboards Hot Latin Songs chart and was certified gold by the RIAA in the US.
 In November 2024, YouTuber jschlatt released a cover of the song as the first single from his Christmas album, "A Very 1999 Christmas".
-In November 2025, German band No Angels revealed that "Santa Claus Is Comin' to Town" would serve as the second single from their album It's Christmas (2025).